Przemorawiec/portfolio/README.md

 # Portfolio
 # About me
 My name is Przemyslaw Morawiec.
-I am master degree engineer speciality - Mechanics and Machine Design.
-I graduated Silesian University of Technology in Gliwice.
-Recently I have started to interest of software testing.
-My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches.
+I am a master's degree engineer, specialty - Mechanics and Machine Design.
+I graduated from the Silesian University of Technology in Gliwice.
+Recently, I have started to be interested in software testing.
+My goal is to develop testing knowledge and technical skills.
 # Tech skills & tools
 * Screen capture software
   * PicPick